-Galerina marginata, also known as Funeral Bell, is a small agaric with yellowish tan, sticky cap, similarly colored as the gills and a ring on the stem.
+Galerina marginata, also known as Funeral Bell, is a small agaric with a yellowish tan, sticky cap, similarly coloured as the gills and a ring on the stem.
 It grows in clusters on stumps and logs of broad-leaf trees.
+As the name, Funeral Bell indicates the mushroom is poisonous.
+It contains the same toxins as the Death Cap so it is a good mushroom to get to know and then avoid.

 starts convex, sometimes broadly conical, and has edges (margins) that are curved in against the gills.
 It becomes later broadly convex and then flattened, sometimes developing a central elevation or umbo.
 Gills

 typically narrow and crowded, with a broadly adnate to nearly decurrent attachment to the stem and convex edges.
 They are a pallid brown when young, becoming tawny at maturity.
 Stem

 more or less equal or is slightly enlarged downward.
 Initially solid, it becomes hollow from the bottom up as it matures.
 The membranous ring is located on the upper half of the stem near the cap but may be sloughed off and missing in older specimens.
 Above the level of the ring, the stem surface has a very fine whitish powder and is paler than the cap; below the ring, it is brown down to the reddish-brown to bistre base.